xSylar7/TASK-Django-M10-Forms/README.md

 7. Handle the `POST` request now inside your `view` when the form is submitted.
    - Check if the `request.method` is `POST`, and then create a new instance of `StoreItemForm` and pass `request.POST` as the first argument
    - Check if the `form` is valid, then save the form if it is and redirect to `store-item-list`
+8. Test out that the create view works.
+9. Commit and push your code.

 ### Update View